croogo/docs/en/administrators/content/content-types.rst

 Supported parameter keys for content types:

-- nodes_per_page: Pagination limit for nodes
+- nodes_per_page: Expects integer value greater than 0 for pagination limit of nodes
+- routes: Expects 0 or 1 for beautiful URLs like `/type-alias/node-slug`

 You are free to use more keys for parameters and they will be available in a nice formatted way by `ParamsBehavior <http://github.com/croogo/croogo/blob/master/models/behaviors/params.php>`_.